MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 This information is intended to get customers online within seconds of connecting a mobile broadband device.
 It should enable them to purchase service immediately by using a Web browser or get online immediately if they have already purchased service.

-For information on submitting updates to the Windows APN database, see [COSA/APN database submission](planning-your-desktop-cosa-apn-database-submission.md).
+For information on submitting updates to the Windows APN database, see [COSA database submission](planning-your-desktop-cosa-database-submission.md).

 ### Service metadata